Particle production in a bouncing universe: Particle production in cosmology

-The joint evolution of quantum matter and effective geometry causes a bounce that occurs later.
+The joint evolution of quantum matter and effective geometry causes a bounce that occurs later regardless of the same $v_0$ and $\dot{v}_0$ in both (QFTCB and SG) cases.
 Further, particle production in the selected modes is qualitatively similar to the QFTCB case.
-Some differences include more rapid oscillations in time and the larger number of particles produced overall.
-The late-time particle production spectrum in Fig. \ref{fig:f14} shows similar features as the QFTCB case with some differences being no oscillations for the heavier modes and the larger number of overall particle production.
-The fit with the same density formula as before reveals $A\approx6.6\times10^8$ and $T\approx 1.3\times 10^{-2}$ with $R^2\approx 0.97$.
+Some differences include more oscillations in time and the larger number of particles produced overall.
+The late-time particle production spectrum in the bottom subfigure shows features similar to the one from QFTCB with some differences being no oscillations for the heavier modes and a larger value for overall particle production.
+Fitting the same formula as before to spectral data yields the parameters $A= 7.7\times10^{10}$ and $T= 1.8\times 10^{-3}$ with $R^2= 0.97$.

-The lowering of the $T$ and the increase in $A$ correspond to the shifting of the peak to lower $k$ values and greater overall particle production, respectively.
-The spectrum graphs for different polymer scales are in \ref{fig:f16}; these show that more particles are produced for a universe that attains a smaller critical volume---and a higher curvature---at the bounce.
+These qualitative results are unchanged if one smoothly attaches flat spacetime pieces both to the beginning and to the end of the evolving volume metric variable and evolves the field modes through these additional pieces.
+Further, the effects of changing $\lambda$ and/or $\tau$ in the spectrum are the same as those demonstrated in figure \ref{fig:figure2} in the QFTCB case: increasing $\lambda$ raises the spectrum's peak, and increasing $\tau$ raises the peak and shifts it toward lighter $k$.

+A similar set of SG equations can be used to study classical cosmology provided \eqref{eq:SDEffFri} resembles the classical---instead of the effective---Friedmann equation.
+In this case, the late time spectrum is similar to the corresponding one arrived at from QFTCB; for details, see \cite{HusSin2}.